This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The risks are apparent, including mistakes during the procedure.
 The network of nerves that link muscles and the spinal column is complex, and a surgeon could mistakenly cut the wrong nerves.

-Cutting the right nerves can provide a child with better movement, greater comfort, and significant pain relief.
-It can also result in loss of movement in specific muscles as well as numbness.
+Cutting the right nerves can give a child better movement, greater comfort, and significant pain relief.
+It can also result in loss of movement in specific muscles and numbness.
 This type of surgery is typically only used for children with severe spasms or muscle tightness.

 Other Surgeries for Cerebral Palsy

-Most surgeries for CP address the central symptoms of the condition: muscle spasms, muscle tightness, mobility, and pain.
+Most CP surgeries address the condition’s central symptoms: muscle spasms, muscle tightness, mobility, and pain.
 However, many children with CP also have co-occurring conditions and complications that can also be treated with surgery.

 For example, hearing loss is not uncommon in this population, and the insertion of a cochlear implant is a recommended surgery to restore hearing.

 For children with CP who struggle to eat because of difficulty swallowing or chewing, surgery can be used to make improvements.
-In severe CP cases that affect nutrition and weight gain, a feeding tube may be inserted.
+A feeding tube may be inserted in severe CP cases that affect nutrition and weight gain.
 Surgery can also correct acid reflux, which is often a problem because of poor muscle control.

 Some children with CP need a small pump surgically implanted in the abdomen to deliver the medication to the spine that reduces muscle spasms and pain.